theojouvin/CSE15L/labs/lab-report-2-week-4.md

   [Test File](lab2resources/files/test-file-inf-loop)

   When running a test file with an extra line at the bottom, the MarkdownParse program will loop infinitely.
-In this case, the failure inducing input is that of a lack of opening and closing brackets after a previously found closing bracket if the file contains more text.
+In this case, the failure inducing input is that of a lack of opening and closing brackets/parentheses after a previously found link if the file contains more text.
 The symptom is clear, the pogram will loop infinitely, causing Java to run out of memory.
-This occurs because MarkdownParse continues to loop, searching for the next set of brackets and does nothing except try again if nothing is found.
-The fix adds a case to MarkdownParse telling the program to break out of the loop if a new set of brackets are not found.
+This occurs because MarkdownParse continues to loop, searching for the next set of brackets/parentheses and does nothing except try again if nothing is found.
+The fix adds a case to MarkdownParse telling the program to break out of the loop if a new link is not found.

 <details>
   <summary> » Code Change Difference</summary>